 South Dakota is Building a Clean Energy Future

 From the prairies to the Black Hills, South Dakota is growing its clean energy economy in a big way.
-Thanks to the efforts of the renewable energy industry, landowners and surrounding communities, South Dakota has already received over $3 billion in cumulative wind project investment.
+Thanks to the efforts of the renewable energy industry, landowners and surrounding communities, South Dakota has already received over $5 billion in cumulative wind, solar, and storage project investment.

-Although South Dakota’s solar capacity is in its infancy, it is poised for growth.
-There are 291 MW of solar projected over the next five years.
-This is great news because solar prices have dropped 88 percent since 2009, making it one of the cheapest electricity sources available.
-The solar industry has already invested over $3 million in South Dakota through its 11 solar companies, including three manufacturers, six installers and developers and eight other related companies.
+Although South Dakota's solar capacity is in its infancy, it is poised for growth.
+There are 252 MW of solar projected over the next five years.
+This is great news because solar prices have dropped 53 percent since 2012, making it one of the cheapest electricity sources available.
+The solar industry has already invested over $5 million in South Dakota through its 11 solar companies, including two manufacturers, five installers and developers and four other related companies.
 More importantly, the South Dakota solar industry grew by 6.5 percent in 2021 to employ a total of 645 South Dakotans.

-America’s energy sector is transitioning to a clean energy economy as states implement strategies to incorporate more renewables and set carbon-reduction goals.
-As more states embrace clean energy, ratepayers will benefit from its low-cost, and citizens can benefit from the great jobs that it offers.
+America is transitioning to a clean energy economy as states implement strategies to incorporate more renewables and set carbon-reduction goals.
+As more states embrace clean energy, ratepayers will benefit from its low-cost, and citizens can benefit from the great jobs and economic development that it offers.
 New job opportunities will emerge offering good, family-supporting jobs to people in urban and rural areas.
 According to Clean Jobs Midwest, in 2021, South Dakota regained all of the clean energy jobs they lost during the COVID-19 pandemic, and even gained more.
 There was a 4 percent increase in jobs from 2020 and clean energy jobs grew almost 50% faster than the overall economy.
 Clean energy now employs more than 11,800 South Dakotans.
-Renewable energy is the second largest clean energy employer in South Dakota, with 2,327 workers.
-Clean energy jobs can be found in all corners of the state, from cities like Sioux Falls to rural areas, which hold 43 percent of these jobs.
-The state’s five manufacturing facilities provide direct wind jobs while making products for the wind industry.
-As an added bonus, businesses will benefit from the economic ripple effect that comes from renewables.
+Renewable energy is the second largest clean energy employer in South Dakota, with 2,743 workers.
+Clean energy jobs can be found at businesses of all sizes, though 59% of South Dakota's clean energy businesses are considered small businesses that employ fewer than 20 individuals.

 As the transition from fossil fuels to clean energy marches on, South Dakota will reap the benefits of a low-cost, reliable, and renewable source of electricity.
 Families are supported through the growing clean energy job market and farmers and ranchers can rely on a steady source of income.
 The growth of South Dakota's clean energy output also helps reduce carbon emissions and creates more economic opportunity.
 Renewable energy creates stability for Rural America – and that's just smart!